thomasgalliker/PlatformAdapter/README.md

 You can use this library in any .Net project which is compatible to PCL (e.g. Xamarin Android, iOS, Windows Phone, Windows Store, Universal Apps, etc.)

 ### API Usage
+#### Register probing strategies
+In order to find platform-specific types based on their platform-independent interface, PlatformAdapter makes use of different strategies.
+By default, following two strategies are configured:
+- DefaultProbingStrategy: Probes in the path of the current assembly for platform-specific types.
+- PlatformProbingStrategy: Adds ".Platform" to the current assembly name in order to probe for platform-specific types.

+You are free to define your own probing strategies.
+The only thing you need to do is:
+- Create a new class and implement IProbingStrategy
+- Add your implementation of IProbingStrategy to the PlatformAdapter by calling AddProbingStrategy method

 #### Resolve a plattform-specific type from an interface
-If you have an plattform-agnostic interface, e.g. IPhotoCamera, and you want to resolve the .Net System.Type of the implementation for the platform you're running on, issue the following command:
+If you have a plattform-agnostic interface, e.g. IPhotoCamera, and you want to resolve the .Net System.Type of the implementation for the platform you're running on, issue the following command:

 ```
 Type photoCameraType = PlatformAdapter.Current.ResolveClassType<IPhotoCamera>();